pkworlz/Color-Object-Detection-Demo-using-Aforge/README.md

 # Color-Object-Detection-Demo-using-Aforge
-This is Color Object Detection Demo using Aforge...-
+This is Color Object Detection Demo using Aforge...